 The default SQL modes for MySQL on Managed Databases are as follows:

 In certain cases, you may also want to adjust the

 sql_require_primary_key, which determines whether primary keys are a requirement.
 When set to

 True (default), primary keys are required.
 When set to

 False, primary keys are optional.
 However, we do not currently support adjusting this mode in the control panel.
-Instead, contact support, specify which database is experiencing difficulties, and request that we disable its primary key requirement.
+Instead, you can set this mode by making a configuration request via our API.